Microsoft-community/Community-website/src/about/bots.md

 The bot is based on [Kyb3er's modmail](https://github.com/kyb3r/modmail), and our fork can be found [here](https://github.com/Microsoft-community/modmail).

+### Solaris

+Solaris is our in-house XP/levelling bot.
+As members send messages, Solaris rewards them with XP, which goes towards levelling up.
+At different milestones, members are rewarded for their activity in the server with new roles and permissions.

+Solaris code is [available on GitHub](https://github.com/Microsoft-community/Polaris-Open).
+For the bot Solaris was based on, you'll want to take a look at [Polaris](https://github.com/GDColon/Polaris-Open) by [GD Colon](https://gdcolon.com/).

 ### Corpinator

 Corpinator is developed by [Cisien](https://github.com/cisien) and helps us verify real Microsoft employees utilising Azure AD.
 Legitimate employees are given a shiny role to help others identify them, as well as access to a private channel.